perezd/protopoet/README.md

 ### Building from source (for use anywhere)

+NOTE: Protopoet has a single dependency, [Guava](https://github.com/google/guava).
+It should be available at runtime.

 With Bazel installed, clone this repo down locally and run the following commands from the repo root: